DSEI21000-S21/project-product-price-prediction/documents/ZZ.md

  - PCA
  - t-SNE for visualization
  - SVD
+ - k-Means
  - Latent dirichlet Allocation

-E. Did you include 1-2 simple models, for example with classification LDA, Logistic Regression or KNN?
+**E. Did you include 1-2 simple models, for example with classification LDA, Logistic Regression or KNN?** yes, for basic models, we tried:
+ - KNN regression
+ - ridge regressor

-F. Did you pick an appropriate set of models to solve the problem?
-Did you justify why these models and not others?
+**F. Did you pick an appropriate set of models to solve the problem?
+Did you justify why these models and not others?**
+For basic models, we tried
+- KNN regression
+- ridge regressor

+For ensemble models, we tried
+- lightBGM regressor
+- random forest regression

+In addition, we also tried neural networks.
+We also tried some other models, but obtained worse outcome

-G. Did you try at least 4 models including one Neural Network Model using Tensor-Flow or Pytorch?
+**G. Did you try at least 4 models including one Neural Network Model using Tensor-Flow or Pytorch?** yes, we tried 5 models, which include neural networks

-H. Did you exercise the data science models/problems we described in the lectures showing what was presented?
+**H. Did you exercise the data science models/problems we described in the lectures showing what was presented?** yes, we do train-test split before fitting the model.
+We tune the model hyperparameters to select the best hyperparameters for that specific model

-I. Are you using appropriate hyper-parameters?
-For example, if you are using a KNN regression are you investigating the choice of K and whether you use uniform or distance weighting?
+**I. Are you using appropriate hyper-parameters?
+For example, if you are using a KNN regression are you investigating the choice of K and whether you use uniform or distance **weighting?
 If you are using K-means do you explain why K?
 If you are using PCA do you explore how many dimensions such as by looking at the eigenvalues?

 # Metrics, Validation and Evaluation 20pts